ilyannn/esql-composer/README.md

 This is a purely client-side app, built with:

+- Typescript
 - React
 - Chakra UI
 - Anthropic SDK
+- other open-source libraries

-Elasticsearch SDK is not used, as it [does not support running in the browser](https://github.com/elastic/elasticsearch-js#browser).
+Queries are run directly against Elasticsearch instance, without using an SDK, as it [does not support running in the browser](https://github.com/elastic/elasticsearch-js#browser).

 We use some recently shipped and beta features of Anthropic API: